 My reading has really improved.
 I am now reading with my daughter when she brings

 books home from school.
-I never thought I would be able to do that.
+I never thought I’d be able to do that.

 FRED Learner aged 25